 3. It enables you to recharge those social batteries

 This is especially important for introverts, who gain energy by being alone, and may be drained with too much socializing.
 Extroverts might not need as much time alone but can still reap the benefits of quality solitude without the need to impress or please others.
 It can be difficult to achieve a balance if you are in a committed relationship, especially if one partner has a greater need for solitude than the other.
-If you struggle with these or other issues in your relationship, check out the online therapy offerings of ReGain.
-They offer a range of online couple’s therapy options.

 4. It helps you to empower yourself